herzenschein/herz-podman/wikijs/README.md

 podman play kube wikijs-kube.yaml --configmap wikijs-configmap.yaml
 ```

-You may also specify the host port to be used with play:
+You may also specify the host port to be used for a specific container port (port 3000 from WikiJS is exposed as 3500 on the host):

 ```bash
 podman play kube wikijs-kube.yaml --configmap wikijs-configmap.yaml --publish 3500:3000